Pond's: 1910s

-1920s-'40s
+1920s–1940s

 By 1922, sales of the products had gone down, as many believed that such an easily available product could not perform as well as other, fancier products.
 The Pond's Company responded by seeking testimonials from royalty, politicians, and people of high-class stature and placing ads in chic magazines such as Vogue.
-In 1923, for example, Queen Marie of Romania visited the United States and enjoyed Pond's product so much that in 1925 she wrote to the Company requesting more.
+In 1923, for example, Queen Marie of Romania visited the United States and enjoyed Pond's product so much that in 1925 she wrote to the company requesting more.
 Her letter was, in turn, used for advertisement, and Her Majesty joined the list of celebrities who had sponsored the products.
-Around the time of her U.S. visit, the Pond's Company began to place samples of their products with their magazine ads and to use the brand mascots of "Peter Ponds" and "Polly Ponds."
+Around the time of her U.S. visit, the Pond's Company began to place samples of their products with their magazine ads and to use the brand mascots of "Peter Ponds" and "Polly Ponds".
 The marketing strategies proved successful, as sales of the Pond's facial creams went up again.

 "Peter" and "Polly Ponds" disappeared from the company's ad campaigns after 1925.

 During the Depression Era of the 1930s, the company's business, like many others, slowed.
 The company added a face powder called Angel Face, first marketed in 1946.

 Company mergers

 Pond's Company was merged in 1955 with the Chesebrough Manufacturing Company, whose brand held a good percentage of the facial care field.
 With this merger, Pond's creams became sisters with Cutex nail polish and Matchabelli perfumes.
 With Chesebrough in command, Pond's creams became available at many supermarkets across the United States.
 The creams' bottles consisted of small, glass bottles with a round cap.
 The bottles were recognizable by their distinctive colors, usually in green, blue or white.
 The bottle design is still in use by the Pond's brand.

 In 1987, the Chesebrough Manufacturing Company, popularly known as Chesebrough-Ponds, was acquired by the Anglo-Dutch company Unilever, giving Pond's creams a more international reach.
+In 2021, Unilever spun a number of non-core beauty brands including Pond's into a standalone business called Elida Beauty.